top of page

 • Winter weddings

 Low light requires skill.
-Ask how your photographer handles flash, natural light, and low-lit venues — especially in NYC where venues often have dramatic or very yellow lighting.
+Ask how your photographer handles flash, natural light, and low-lit venues — especially in NYC where venues often have dramatic or very tungsten lighting.

 6. What Happens If It Rains?